Slaters became one of the largest catering companies in the world.

 The success of the venture was based on a great location and Ramsden’s hard work, perfectionist commitment to quality and his flair for marketing and showmanship.

-Stokes, like Ramsden, believed that quality pays, and he maintained a high attention to detail.
-Stokes installed Bohemian cut-glass chandeliers, stained glass windows and replaced the linoleum floor with wall to wall carpeting.
-There were fresh flowers and linen tablecloths.
+Like Ramsden, Stokes maintained a high attention to detail and quality.
+He installed Bohemian cut-glass chandeliers, stained glass windows and replaced the linoleum floor with wall to wall carpeting.
+He introduced fresh flowers and linen tablecloths.
 Batter was mixed by hand for 30 minutes.

-In 1965 Stokes sold Ramsden’s to Associated Fisheries, who owned eight Seafarer fish and chip restaurants in London.
-The restaurant was expanded in 1969.
-Stokes remained as managing director of the restaurant until his retirement in 1970.
+Eddie Stokes sold Harry Ramsden’s to Associated Fisheries, who owned eight Seafarer fish and chip restaurants in London, in 1965.
+Stokes remained as managing director until his retirement in 1970.

-The Sunday Times described Ramsden’s as the largest fish and chip restaurant in the world in 1971.
-By this time it had 186 seats, 150 staff and parking for 400 cars.
-Turnover the previous year was £250,000.
+Associated Fisheries expanded the restaurant in 1969 to make it the largest fish and chip restaurant in the world.
+It had 186 seats, 150 staff and parking for 400 cars.

 In 1974 the restaurant used 400,000 lbs of fish, 100,000 lbs of beef dripping, 900,000 lbs of potatoes, 9,000 pints of vinegar, 20,000 bottles of sauce and 26,400 loaves.